Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Los Angeles' games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Los Angeles records more than 23.9 points, it is 3-1 against the spread and 3-1 overall.
+- Los Angeles is 3-1 against the spread and 3-1 overall in games when it scores more than 23.9 points.

-- When Los Angeles totals more than 342.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- Los Angeles is 4-2 against the spread and 4-2 overall when the team piles up over 342.8 yards.

 - The Chargers have eight giveaways this season, while the Eagles have eight takeaways.